open-mmlab/mmagic/docs/en/dataset_zoo/4_video_interpolation_datasets.md

-# Prepare Video Frame Interpolation Datasets
+# Video Frame Interpolation Datasets

 It is recommended to symlink the dataset root to `$MMEDITING/data`.
 If your folder structure is different, you may need to change the corresponding paths in config files.